ShelbySG/from-godding/README.md

 Some places to visit near the restaurant:

--Sam's Club
+- Sam's Club
--Goodwill
+- Goodwill
--Price Chopper
+- Price Chopper